-Our Residential / Trips
+Our Residential / Trips and Visitors

 As stated in our Curriculum Intent Statement, we believe in creating exciting and stimulating learning environments.
 Sometimes, this is achieved through a school trip or by inviting visitors into school.
 Here are some of the exciting trips and experiences we have been involved with.